-According to the same matrix, there are also a number of valuable retail technologies that will yield a high benefit, but won’t hit the mainstream until 5 to 10 years from now.
-This means that while they’re still great options to consider investing in now, they have ultimately have a lower priority compared to the above items.
+According to the same matrix, there are also a number of valuable retail technologies that will yield a high benefit but won’t hit the mainstream until 5 to 10 years from now.
+This means that while they’re still great options to consider investing in now, they have ultimately had a lower priority compared to the above items.
 (High benefit with 5-10 years before mainstream adoption)

 1. Contextualized Real-Time Pricing